ashyneo/sql_marketing_campaign_analysis/README-2.md

 2. Do premium subscriptions generate more revenue compared to basic ones?
 3. What is the average number of clicks required to achieve a single conversion?
 4. Analyse the ROI and Conversions by discount levels.
 Any interesting insights found?
-5. What is the optimal discount ranges that will yield the most profitable ROI and conversions?
+5. What is the optimal discount ranges that yields the highest ROI and conversions?
-6. Which product bundles generates the most sales?
+6. Which product bundles generate the most sales?
-7. How does the customer satisfaction levels vary across different price ranges?
+7. How does the customer satisfaction levels vary across different price range?
 8. Are there any correlation between certain campaign keywords and conversion rates?
 9. Additional: Exploration of relationship between bundle price, units sold, and average satisfaction rate.